ebu/benchmarkstt/docs/roadmap.md

 	</tr>
 	<tr>
 		<td>1</td>
 		<td>Manual.
-Send audio for transcription and retrieve transcript using a UI.</td>
+Send audio for transcription and retrieve transcript using a UI.
+The audio file contains clean standard speech.</td>
-		<td>Define native schema (words only) and use it to convert to native JSON.
+		<td>Define an native schema, initially for words only.
+Use the native schema to convert to normalised JSON.
 			<pre>
 [
  {text: "hello"},